 Hi-five!
-Welcome to my blog, and on my About page.
-My name is Paweł Białecki, I’m from Poland, and as an author/blogger/chef/photographer/technical/editor/SEO specialist I run this food blog – DishCook recipes.
-If you like to cook, you’ve come to the right place.
+Welcome to my blog and on my About page.
+My name is Paweł Białecki, I'm from Poland, and as an author/blogger/chef/photographer/technical/editor/SEO specialist, I run this food blog - DishCook recipes.
+So if you like to cook, you've come to the right place.

 So, something more about me.
 I am not a professional cook by any means.
-I have neither completed any course, nor have I worked for someone in the kitchen, nor do I do knife tricks like those celebrities on YouTube.
-I started to learn how to cook in college to not starve.
+I have neither completed any course nor worked for someone in the kitchen, nor do I do knife tricks like those celebrities on YouTube.
+I started to learn how to cook in college not to starve.
 Sometimes you had to throw something other than another beer into your stomach, and the lack of elementary cooking skills was a bit of a hindrance.
-Luckily, by trial and error, I managed to learn a little bit and I did not poison myself with my own food, and over time I even started to like the taste of it.
+Luckily, by trial and error, I managed to learn a little bit, and I did not poison myself with my food, and over time, I even started to like its taste.
 And not only me, but also my friends, who sniffed out free food from Paweł.

-This is how my hobby – cooking – has born, for which although I don’t have much time, I try to use it as effectively as possible.
+This is how my hobby - cooking - was born, for which, although I don't have much time, I try to use it as effectively as possible.

 2. DishCook is not my first blog/website.
 I have run several different websites before, but rather as a hobby.
 Here, I'm a little more professional - pictures, SEO (optimization for search engines), longer entries.
 We will see what will come out of it.

-3. Privately I am a husband and a fresh father.
-The most difficult job in the world.
+3. Privately, I am a husband and a fresh father—the most challenging job in the world.